Programmers and Teachers:

 3.)
 Our point in polar coordinates is (r, θ) = (6.708, 63.435°).

-The polar radius and angle are then sent back here and displayed.
+The rounded numbers are then sent back here and displayed in the answer area.
 This all happens very quickly because a computer processor is doing the work.
 However, as humans, we can easily hand calculate the conversion with paper and pencil algebra and a scientific calculator just as accurately!